SOLIDWORKS Composer: The correct way to import any CAD model

 Import CATIA V4 hierarchy: Import PMI:

-All of these options elude to possible future importing options in the software for PMI data.
-Today these options don’t do anything.
+All of these options refer to possible future importing options in the software for PMI data.
+Today, these options don’t do anything.

 SOLIDWORKS Composer Import Situations